Award Recipients

 • Landon Schnabel, Indiana University, “Gender, Religion, and Social Risks: Do Social Psychological Risks and Rewards Explain Gender Differences in Religion?”

-2015 Jacquet Award Winners
+2015 Jacquet Award Recipients

 • Richard Cimino, University of Richmond, “Church Planting and the Reproduction of Denominational Identity”